molily/molily.de/_posts/2019-02-03-testing-angular.md

 `createComponent` renders the Component into a root element in the HTML DOM.
 Alas, something is missing.
 The Component is not fully rendered.
 All the static HTML is present, but the dynamic HTML is missing.
 The template bindings, like `{% raw %}{{ count }}{% endraw %}` in the example, are not evaluated.

-In our testing environment, there is no automatic change detection.
+In our testing environment, there is **no automatic change detection**.
 Even with the default change detection strategy, a Component is not automatically rendered and re-rendered on updates.

-In testing code, we have to trigger the change detection manually.
+In testing code, we have to **trigger the change detection manually**.
 This might be a nuisance, but it is actually a feature.
 It allows us to test asynchronous behavior in a synchronous manner, which is much simpler.

 So the last thing we need to do is to trigger change detection: